openstack/kolla-ansible/doc/source/user/centos8.rst

 Migrating from CentOS 7 to CentOS 8
 -----------------------------------

-This section describes how to migrate an existing deployment from CentOS 7 to CentOS 8.
+This section describes how to migrate an existing Train deployment from CentOS 7 to CentOS 8.

 There is no supported upgrade path from CentOS 7 to CentOS 8.
 Since we want to use the same major versions of CentOS in the host and containers, the hosts